-The Autism Services Research Group at the University of Kentucky seeks to advance research that improves the quality of life of children, youth, and adults with autism spectrum disorders (ASD).
+The Autism Services Research Group seeks to advance research that improves the quality of life of children, youth, and adults with autism spectrum disorders (ASD).

 To improve outcomes, understanding the whole person is essential and collaboration between parents and caregivers, family members, teachers, and therapists is vital.